-- Teachers can wear an omnidirectional lavaliere microphone that feeds back to the camera's audio input.
+- Teachers can wear a omni-directional lavaliere microphone that feeds back to the audio input of the camera.
 For example, teachers can use a product called Swivel, which uses an iPad placed on a swivel mechanism that tracks the teacher around the classroom and captures video.
-This product also uses a lavaliere microphone the teacher wears, which feeds audio back to the iPad.
+This product also makes use of a lavaliere microphone the teacher wears, which feeds audio back to the iPad.
 SMT has found that the video and audio captured quality is quite good (but has no affiliation with the company or the recommended product). - Teachers can also get a lanyard attached to a plastic sleeve.
 A smartphone can be placed into the plastic sleeve with the camera and microphone exposed and facing outward.
 The video will capture what the teacher sees when the teacher walks around and interacts with individual students and small groups.
 Acceptable audio will also be obtained, but the downside is the video which rapidly changes direction and perspective.
 It is much easier for an observer watching the video to have the footage originate from a stable and fixed position so that all the students and the teacher are on the video and from the perspective of an observer who is placed in the back of the room.